chschnell/wsnic/README.md

 **wsnic** (or WebSocket-NIC) is a layer-2 proxy server that connects WebSocket clients to a shared virtual Linux bridge.
-If enabled, clients can access external networks (Internet) through wsnic.
+Clients connected to wsnic can communicate with each other like in a physical network, and if enabled can also access external networks and the Internet.

 ## Overview